This picture neatly sums of the Guardian’s relationship to HSBC:

 But I have just found this in the Guardian Media Group’s financial results for the year ended 2014, which I think leaves little doubt as to why they won’t report the fraud (click to enlarge):

-Update: today 18 February the Guardian stated this Update 23 February.
+Update 23 February.
 The extract from the financial results above has now been removed from web searches and instead there is a glossy financial report in which the phrase doesn’t appear.
 The Guardian seems to be trying to bury evidence of it’s relationship with HSBC.
 These pages appeared online until the recent scandal broke